 Wouldn’t you love a well-mannered, faithful companion—me—as your pal?
 I want a new family that will love me lots and take care of me forever.

 Tango’s foster mom: This handsome dog has the mostadorable, expressive face and soulful, amber eyes.
 Tango is loving, loyal and calm around the house.
 Since he has beenthrough so much turmoil and change the past several months, he will need a patient, loving family to help him settle into his new home.
 Tango needs people to love and snuggle with every day.

 My best guess is he lived a sheltered life with an elderly woman who wasn’t well.
 Maybe nobody played with him or walked him, and he ate so much because he was bored.
-Tango has beena well-loved dog and is very comfortable in a home/yard environment.
-But I doubt he got out much for nine years.
+Tango has been a well-loved dog and is very comfortable in a home/yard environment, but he probably didn’t get out much for nine years.
 He would love a walk every day, going out in the world and experiencing new sights and smells.
 Tango continues to react a lot less on walks to other dogs and strangers the more he gets exposed to people and dogs.
 He is much more confident on walks than he used to be.